DeclanRodgers/JS-Rest/README.md

 # JS-Rest
-Learning to make rest calls with Javscript
+Learning to make rest calls with Javascript
+Github Action to make a simple GET REST call to an api